 Fred Thompson guest stars as the enigmatic Dr. Knox Pooley.
 He worships Hitler and listens to recordings from Nazi-era Germany.
 The group is looking for weaponry and comes to Vinnie to purchase weapons.
 They are suspected in a variety of hate-related crimes as well as the murder of an off-duty police officer.

-The better of the two story-arcs in this set is most definitely the Garment Business Arc.
-Jerry Lewis, Ron Silver, and Stanley Tucci guest star in this story.
-Lewis is excellent and that is something for me to say as I have never cared for him as an actor, nor his comedy.
+The better of the two story arcs in this set is most definitely the Garment Business Arc.
+Jerry Lewis, Ron Silver, and Stanley Tucci are guest stars in this story.
+Lewis is excellent and that is something for me to say as I have never cared for him as an actor, nor in his comedy.
 The unfortunate part of this arc was that Ken Wahl was injured early on and due to time constraints, another actor was brought in as an alternate agent to fill in for Vinnie, who is also written out of the shows as being injured.

 Lewis portrays Eli Sternberg, a garment industry manufacturer who goes to loan shark Ricky Pinzolo (Tucci) when he begins experiencing financial difficulties.
 Caught in the middle is Eli’s son, David (Silver) who has misgivings about the situation and turns to the OCB for help.
 The trio of guest stars really makes this story work, along with a well-written, tight story.
 I would have liked to have seen it expanded from five episodes to a full half-season, the way the story arcs in the first season were, but overall it’s a good storyline.
 It’s just about the only thing that makes this DVD set worth viewing.

-In addition, there are stories included on Prey for the City which contradicts earlier storylines.
-For instance, in the first season Frank’s father was shown being thrown out of old-age homes repeatedly.
+In addition, there are stories included in Prey for the City which contradict earlier storylines.
+For instance, in the first season, Frank’s father was shown being thrown out of old-age homes repeatedly.
 During Stairway to Heaven, he talks about his father dying a slow death.
 When did this occur?
 Frank and his wife were separated early on and suddenly here they are together again.
 Something could have occurred in the episodes which are missing from the music industry arc, but right now as it stands it looks like a huge shift in Frank’s story throughout the series.

 While I have enjoyed viewing Wiseguy again after more than fifteen years, I really wish these DVD boxed sets had been done right.
 The series was much better than these sets will lead you to believe.
 This set is worth it if only for the first two discs and story arcs.
 Skip the last two.